 Here’s more information on these therapies:

 Sound therapy uses the vibrations of specific tones to help clients relax or reduce pain.
-The therapy is based on the scientific understanding that that every one of our organs – even down to our individual cells – has a specific frequency of vibration.
+The therapy is based on the scientific understanding that every one of our organs – even down to our individual cells – has a specific vibration frequency.
 When you have emotional turmoil or are sick, your vibrations are out of tune.
 Using the appropriate frequency or sound wave can restore cells to their normal vibratory state.

 Research indicates that color has measurable psychological and physiological effects on our body and mind.
-Warm colors, like red, act as stimulants; cool colors, like blue, have a calming effect.
+Like red, warm colors act as stimulants; cool colors, like blue, have a calming effect.
 SpaFinder reports that color therapy is gaining momentum as more spas incorporate Ayurvedic medicine, an approach that conceives of the body in terms of seven chakras, each associated with a specific organ, and each, in turn, associated with a color.

 There are simple ways to incorporate color into your bodywork.
 Place different-colored swathes of material near the body’s energy points and on specific chakras.
 Use colored liquids and gels.
-You also can direct light wands and theater lighting to bathe the body in light and to energize oils and solutions.
+You can also direct light wands and theater lighting to bathe the body in light and energize oils and solutions.

-High intensity light helps to improve the skin and treat mood and sleep disorders It also can affect seasonal affective disorder.
-SpaFinder says that LED light therapy for aging and damaged skin is VERY hot right now.
+High-intensity light helps to improve the skin and treat mood and sleep disorders.
+It also can affect seasonal affective disorder.
+SpaFinder says that LED light therapy for aging and damaged skin is scorching right now.